 Advantage versus Disadvantage

-Whenever you roll a skill check, saving throw, or attack roll you can possibly role two 20 sided dice instead of one.
+Whenever you roll a skill check, saving throw, or attack roll, you can roll two 20 sided dice instead of one.

 - Advantage has you rolling two dice and picking the higher number for your roll.